Resources

 Exchange-Traded Funds (ETFs) are similar to index funds, as they aim to replicate the performance of a specific index.
 However, ETFs are listed and traded on stock exchanges, providing investors with the flexibility to buy and sell units throughout the trading day.
 ETFs offer diversification, liquidity, and transparency, making them a popular choice among investors.

 Gold funds invest in gold and gold-related securities, providing investors with an opportunity to gain exposure to the precious metal.
-These funds can invest in physical gold or gold mining companies.
+These funds can be invested in physical gold or gold mining companies.
 Gold funds serve as a convenient alternative to owning physical gold, eliminating the need for storage and security concerns.
 They are an attractive option for individuals looking to diversify their investment portfolio.

 International funds, also known as overseas funds or global funds, invest in securities of companies listed in international markets.
 These funds provide investors with exposure to global economies and industries.
 International funds are suitable for individuals who believe in the growth potential of international markets and wish to diversify their investments geographically.